Maurice-JB/giftcard-handover/README.md

 3. SHIP-Order will run a check balance of the Vii gift card with the CardNumber and PIN

-4. If Vii returns OK with the balance left on the Vii card, SHIP-Order will call out to Shopify's gift card API and generate a giftcard with a **randomised code** of balance depending on whether the Vii balance is less than the cart total (eg. 9h7f74e4ghf)
+4. If Vii returns OK with the balance left on the Vii card, SHIP-Order will call out to Shopify's Gift Card API and generate a giftcard with a **randomised code** of balance depending on whether the Vii balance is less than the cart total (eg. 9h7f74e4ghf)

 5. SHIP-Order will then return to the client the following: